|Section Title:||Criminal Justice Policy: Corrections and Sentencing|

 |Waitlist Information:||For LBJ Students: UT Waitlist Information|

-This course will force us to go beyond the simplistic debates between “tough on crime” and “soft on crime” rhetoric, and confront the hard policy questions that mirror the daily challenges faced by policy-makers and public officials.
-For example, should policy makers authorize building new prisons when the crime rate is decreasing but facilities are overcrowded?
+This course will force us to go beyond the simplistic debates between ?tough on crime? and ?soft on crime? rhetoric, and confront the hard policy questions that mirror the daily challenges faced by policy-makers and public officials.
+For example, should policy makers authorize building new prisons when the crime rate is decreasing but the number of prisoners is increasing?
 How can legislators protect the public from hardened criminals while facing immense budget shortfalls?
 Should the state or counties bear the financial burden presented by tough local sentencing practices?
 Should any limits be placed on judicial or prosecutorial discretion?
-To what degree should public officials take into account the impact of the state’s sentencing practices on minority communities and families?
+To what degree should public officials take into account the impact of the state?s sentencing practices on minority communities and families?
 When is it appropriate for a court to intervene to improve prison or jail conditions?
-What restrictions should be placed on sex offenders who have completed their sentences?
+What forms of external oversight should exist when it comes to prison operations?

 Although the course will be focused on Texas? criminal justice policies and practices, we will often refer to the experiences of other states and other countries to examine a range of practices in this field and to explore alternative options for developing policy.